kjolley/BIGSdb_documentation/dbase_setup.rst

   * Optionally allow the use of remote contigs.
 These are stored in a remote BIGSdb database, accessible via the RESTful API.
 Set to 'yes' to enable.

+* rMLSTSpecies

+  * Enable rMLST Species identifier plugin: either 'yes' or 'no'.
+If no value is set then the plugin will not be available unless the all_plugins attribute is set to 'yes'.
+If the all_plugins attribute is set to 'yes', the plugin can be disabled by setting this attribute to 'no'.
+Note that for the plugin to be active, a country field containing a defined list of allowed values and an integer year field must be defined in the isolates table.

 * script_path_includes

   * Partial path of the bigsdb.pl script used to access the database.
     See :ref:`user authentication <user_authentication>`.

+* SeqbinBreakdown

+  * Enable Sequence bin breakdown plugin: either 'yes' or 'no'.
+If no value is set then the plugin will not be available unless the all_plugins attribute is set to 'yes'.
+If the all_plugins attribute is set to 'yes', the plugin can be disabled by setting this attribute to 'no'.
+Note that for the plugin to be active, a country field containing a defined list of allowed values and an integer year field must be defined in the isolates table.

 * seqbin_size_threshold